CLEANit/genheas/README.rst

-PyHEA
+genheas
 =======

-PyHEA is a python codes, scripts, and datasets for High Entropy Alloys
+genheas (Generate High Entropy Alloys Structures) is a python codes, scripts, and datasets for High Entropy Alloys

 Support and Documentation